 - Loss of health.

 Loss of appetite: Grieving pet rats will stop eating their food and will only accept their favorite treats.

 During the first week, it’s best to make the greatest effort possible to get them to eat and avoid any unnecessary weight loss.
 After the first couple of days are over, start giving fewer treats and more regular food.

 Be sure to check if they are eating.
-Sometimes pet rats will begin to hoard food expecting their friend to come back if they haven’t seen the dead body.
+Sometimes pet rats will begin to hoard and bury some of their food expecting their friend to come back if they haven’t seen the dead body.

 No interest in playtime: Pet rats are extremely social and even more playful.
 But if one of their own dies, they will stop playing for a while.

 They won’t run or use their favorite toys, as they feel lonely and perhaps depressed.

 What you can do is cuddle with them and pet them to comfort them the best as you can.

 Restlessness, aggressivity, anxiety: A grieving pet rat can wander aimlessly in their cage or chew toys more than normal due to anxiety or restlessness because of their loss.